Manu404/moonburst/README.md

  - 1 ENGL, 1 Peavy and 1 Marshall amp footswitchs (precise model coming soon)

 # Supported Systems
-Moonburst was designed for Microsoft Windows, the UI wouldn't be portable easily to linux, even thon there's plan to migrate as much as possible to .Net Core over time.
-The software was designed for a personal need first, so a lot of decision were made toward speed of developement regarding technologies.
+Moonburst was designed for Microsoft Windows, the UI wouldn't be portable easily to linux, even tho there's plan to migrate as much as possible to .Net Core over time.
+The software was designed for a personal need first, so a lot of decision were made toward speed of developement regarding already known technologies.

-Each release was tested against a clean default windows 10 install with latest updates.
+Each release is tested against a clean default windows 10 install with latest updates.

 # About the project